uventura/bazel-examples/06GTest02/README.md

 # Using GTest Without Test Mode From Bazel

-This way to use GTest gives you more control over the library itself.
+This way to use GTest gives you more control over the library itself, but you can lost the Bazel integration that you have with ```test``` mode.

 The example was made with a base interface, and the objective is to test an implementation example, that you can find in ```testing/TestSpecialMath.cc```.